nxrighthere/ENet-CSharp/README.md

 `Host.SetMaxDuplicatePeers(ushort number)` limits the maximum allowed duplicate peers from the same host and prevents connection if exceeded.
 By default set to `Library.maxPeers`, can't be less than one.

-`Host.SetInterceptCallback(InterceptCallback callback)` sets the callback to notify when a raw UDP packet is interecepted.
+`Host.SetInterceptCallback(InterceptCallback callback)` sets the callback to notify when a raw UDP packet is intercepted.
 A pointer `IntPtr` to a callback can be used instead of a reference to a delegate.

 `Host.SetChecksumCallback(ChecksumCallback callback)` sets the callback to notify when a checksum should be computed.
 A pointer `IntPtr` to a callback can be used instead of a reference to a delegate.